-One Drinking Water Advisory was issued during the report period whilst no Boil Water Advisories were issues during the reporting period.
+No Drinking Water Advisory or Boil Water Advisories were issued during the reporting period.
 Further information on the Drinking Water Advisory issued in the reporting period is available in Section 7.0: Significant Events & Public Notification.

 Table 1 The RMOW's water supply and distribution system are governed by the following regulations